nthnn/yttria-lang/README.md

 - `npm run build` - For cleaning up existing multiple source file builds, and then re-building again.

-- `npm run start:dev` - Command for starting a listening nodemon every code changes.
+- `npm run daemon` - Command for starting a listening nodemon every code changes.

 - `npm run clean` - Cleaning up all the build files.

+- `npm run pack` - Package up the latest code base to generate executables for Linux, macOS, Windows, and Alpine.

+- `npm run yttria` - Run the latest built Yttria on console.

 ## Contributing